fedesardo/bigdata-docker-stack/README.md

 - Apache Kafka
 - Apache Hive
 - Apache Zookeeper
-- Apache Sqoop (not working yet)
 - Grafana
 - Prometheus
 - Postgres
+- Elasticsearch
+- Kibana
--
+- HBase

 # Environment
 This project was tested and runs using this software version: